igr/color-code/doc/iscan.md

 - First, the internal state is mutable (STATE)
 - The method has implicit argument and output, `collectedAmount`.
 - The method changes the state of `wallet`.
 - Abstraction leak of `wallet` in the method.
 Actors are `customer` and `paperboy`.
-They use `Int` for amount of money.
+They use `Int` for the amount of money.
 This method DOES NOT need to know about the `wallet` i.e. how the money is actually stored.

-## ISCAN is work in progress
+## ISCAN is a work in progress

 Time needed.